muzikp/retusa/docs/en-GB/vector.md

 ### Pre-calculation data modification

-Removes all empty values (blank cells) from th vector.
+Removes all empty values (blank cells) from the vector.

 ### Syntax examples